Minority representation and fairness in network ranking: An application to school contact diary data: Detecting and correcting for systematic bias

 For $\gamma > 0$, our plug-in correction performs the best at approximating the ranking based on $A$.
 None of the methods achieve a perfect correlation due to the intrinsic variability of the observed degrees.
 The performance of the uncorrected ranking is comparable to that of the plug-in correction when the error rates are equal. \fi

 In Figure~\ref{fig:correction_varyn}, we show the performance of 3 parameter settings as $n$ increases. \ifjrss Performance is in terms of Spearman rank correlation coefficient, compared to a construct model node ranking based on the degrees in the construct network $A$.
 In all cases, although our approach is based on an asymptotic approximation, its performance is good even for $n = 50$. \else \fi In scenario (A), the construct model ranking favors the minority class, but the observation errors lead to minority underrepresentation among highly ranked nodes.
-In scenario (B), there are no observation errors ($H^{(\beta)}_{0,\bar{\beta}}$ holds), so there is no need for ranking correction.
-Moreover, as the construct model does not satisfy proportional representation, the proportional representative ranking correction performs poorly relative to the other two approaches.
+In scenario (B), there are no observation errors, so there is no need for ranking correction.
+Moreover, as the construct model does not satisfy proportional representation, the proportionally representative ranking correction performs poorly relative to the other two approaches.
 In scenario (C), the construct model does satisfy proportional representation, so the proportionally representative ranking correction is a good choice.
 In panel (D), we show box plots of the average bias in the rankings for the different groups, for one replicate, under scenario (A) with $n=500$.
 We can see clearly that the uncorrected ranking favors the majority class.
-While the proportionally representative correction does some correction to reduce this systematic bias, our plug-in ranking correction fully removes it, as it detects that in the construct network, between-group connections occur at a higher rate than within-group connections, and thus the ranking should favor the minority class.
+While the proportionally representative ranking does some correction to reduce this systematic bias, our plug-in ranking correction fully removes it, as it detects that in the construct network, between-group connections occur at a higher rate than within-group connections.

-\ifjrss \else Although our method relies on an asymptotic approximation, its performance is good even for small $n$, and in panel (a) it outperforms the uncorrected and proportional approaches for $n$ as small as $50$.
-In panel (b), there is no observation errors and the performance of the plug-in correction is comparable to that of the uncorrected ranking, and nearly identical for $n \geq 300$.
-In panel (c), the construct ranking is already proportionally representative on average, the plug-in correction is nearly identical to the proportionally representative correction for $n \geq 100$. \fi
+\ifjrss \else Although our method relies on an asymptotic approximation, its performance is good even for small $n$, and in panel (A) it outperforms the uncorrected and proportional approaches for $n$ as small as $50$.
+In panel (B), there are no observation errors and the performance of the plug-in correction is comparable to that of the uncorrected ranking, and nearly identical for $n \geq 300$.
+In panel (C), the construct ranking is already proportionally representative on average, the plug-in correction is nearly identical to the proportionally representative correction for $n \geq 100$. \fi